PhilipsHue/PhilipsHueSDK-iOS-OSX/README.md

 Supported platforms
 ----------------
-The hue Apple SDK provides an Object C API to access the hue system and is available and supported on the following platforms:
+The hue Apple SDK provides an Objective C API to access the hue system and is available and supported on the following platforms:

 * iOS platform SDK
  * Supported from iOS 5.0 and higher